0x4447-cloud-admin/0x4447_scripts/Video/FFMPEG/FFPLAY for RTSP/Readme.md

 #### Method 2

-(Primarily for Raspberry Pi as it utilizes HW Accelerator):
+(Primarily for Raspberry Pi as it utilizes HW Accelerator for better FPS):

 `vlc --fullscreen rtsp://:@<address|IP>:<port#>/`